 Given the increased regulatory environment and intensifying focus on guidelines and enforcement, contract oversight has become essential.
 As a result, contract lifecycle management (CLM) solutions are typically employed to address the demands for demonstrating proper contract governance and auditability of process.

 How is your organization managing contracts?
 What is your backup plan if you are unable to produce contracts or provide adequate evidence of meeting compliance?
 If you don’t have answers to these questions, you might want to look into a CLM solution.
-Contact us to find out how our SmartContracts® solutions can help with better visibility, workflow, and flexibility.
+Contact us to find out how our contract lifecycle management solution can help with better visibility, workflow, and flexibility.
 Ultimately, we ensure that firms are prepared for managing the compliance requirements of today and those that lie ahead.